 You can’t edit or share first-party segments that were shared with you.
-Contact your Adobe account manager if you need to share first-party segments with additional users.
+Contact your Adobe account team if you need to share first-party segments with additional users.

 All custom third-party segments available to the user.

 You can’t edit or share third-party segments that were shared with you.
-Contact your Adobe account manager if you need to share third-party segments with additional users.
+Contact your Adobe account team if you need to share third-party segments with additional users.